Medical conditions that may complicate having your tooth pulled.

 22) Fainting.

-Some of the most common causes of fainting are emotional stress, severe pain, and orthostatic hypotension (a sudden drop in blood pressure due to a change in position like when a patient is quickly returned to an upright position in a dental chair).
+Common causes of fainting are emotional stress, severe pain, and orthostatic hypotension (a sudden drop in blood pressure due to a change in position like when a patient is quickly returned to an upright position in a dental chair).

 ▲ Section references – Fragiskos